Smoked Salmon and Bagel Breakfast Casserole

-Butter, for coating the baking dish
+- Butter, for coating the baking dish

-8 ounces cold cream cheese
+- 8 ounces cold cream cheese

-1 pound “everything” bagels (about 4 to 5 bagels), cut into 1/2-inch cubes
+- 1 pound “everything” bagels (about 4 to 5 bagels), cut into 1/2-inch cubes

-3 tablespoons finely chopped fresh chives (from about 1 bunch)
+- 3 tablespoons finely chopped fresh chives (from about 1 bunch)

-8 large eggs
+- 8 large eggs

-3 1/2 cups whole milk
+- 3 1/2 cups whole milk

-2 teaspoonskosher salt
+- 2 teaspoons kosher salt

-1/4 teaspoon freshly ground black pepper
+- 1/4 teaspoon freshly ground black pepper

-4 ounces sliced smoked salmon, cut into bite-sized pieces
+- 4 ounces sliced smoked salmon, cut into bite-sized pieces

-2 tablespoonscapers, coarsely chopped
+- 2 tablespoons capers, coarsely chopped

-2 tablespoons minced red onion
+- 2 tablespoons minced red onion

 - 1Coat a 13-by-9-inch baking dish with butter; set aside.